 The shade is described by Pantone as ‘sociable and spirited’ and a shade to ‘embody our desire for playful expression’.

 It’s not a traditional wedding colour, and at first glance, it’s quite bright!
-However, there are plenty of ways that coral can be incorporated into your special day, especially if you’re a bolder bride who wants to make a statement and be unique!
+However, there are plenty of ways that yellow can be incorporated into your special day, especially if you’re a bolder bride who wants to make a statement and be unique!

 Don’t worry – you don’t need to go overboard on orange to pull this trend off.
 Here are my top tips on including this interesting new shade.